HOWARTH LAB

 Get in contact for further information about any of these projects, or to discuss the possibility of working on other projects in the area

-of synthetic biology / vaccines / cancer biology.
+of synthetic biology / vaccines / chemical biology / cancer.